Tiny museum seeks to revive interest in forgotten artist

-BOISE, Idaho (AP) — An Idaho-born painter who traveled the world and commissioned an artist’s studio by a famed architect is mostly forgotten now.
+BOISE, Idaho (AP) — An Idaho-born landscape painter who traveled the world on the strength of his sales, had one-man shows in New York and commissioned a studio by famed architect Frank Lloyd Wright is mostly forgotten now.

-Except by a southern Idaho historical society with 600 of his oil-on-canvas paintings that could be worth a fortune if demand for Archie Teater’s work revives.
+Except by a southern Idaho historical society that owns 600 of Archie Teater’s oil-on-canvas paintings and is working to revive interest in his art.

+Paintings by Teater, who died in 1978, once sold for thousands of dollars each.

+“They’ve lost their value because not a lot of people have heard of him,” said Mike Owsley, president of the Hagerman Valley Historical Society.

 Most Read Stories